 After Shark Tank

-Despite all the criticism, Edwin didn’t give up and continued running the business.
+Despite the criticism, Edwin didn’t give up and continued running the business.
 Back then Shark Tank wasn’t a household name and didn’t pull in the same kind of viewing figures it does now.
 Initially the coverage from the show didn’t help the company.

 As the episode is memorable for the founder’s quirkiness, it got a lot of syndication over the last decade which has helped drive sales.
 Although Throx never cracked retail, the socks are selling well on their website, Throx.com.
 It’s also available to buy on Amazon.com and the socks sell for $16 – $20 depending on the design.

 Throx has just one 5-star rating on Amazon so it might not be a big seller on the platform.
 Throx makes an estimated $500,000 in annual revenue and is worth around $2 million.
 Edwin remains active in the film industry and still lives in San Francisco.
-The cure for the missing sock never really took off but it’s a small profitable venture.